-Alaska Peninsula Corporation (APC) is a merged village corporation with 800+ Alaska Native shareholders.
-APC was formed in 1978 when the village corporations for Port Heiden and South Naknek merged.
-In short succession, the Village Corporations for Ugashik (1980), Kokhanok (1980), and Newhalen (1981), joined APC.
+Alaska Peninsula Corporation (APC) is a merged Alaska Native village corporation with more than 800 shareholders.
+APC was formed in 1978 when the village corporations for South Naknek and Port Heiden merged.
+In short succession, the village corporations for Ugashik (1980), Kokhanok (1980), and Newhalen (1981), joined APC.

-APC, which owns over 400,000 acres of land, is a major land owner in the Bristol Bay region.
-APC’s land holdings extend from the west side of Iliamna Lake, to the lower portion of the Alaska Peninsula.
-Included in APC’s holdings are some of the worlds’ most prolific and purest watersheds, with trophy fishing and hunting constituting a significant portion of APC’s revenues.
-The lands are also a cultural treasure, as the ancestors of APC’s Native shareholders have existed and subsisted on the bounty of these lands for thousands of years.
+APC’s holdings are some of the worlds’ most prolific and purest watersheds.
+Famous for it’s trophy fishing and hunting, our lands are also a cultural treasure, as the ancestors of APC’s Native shareholders have existed and subsisted on the bounty of these lands for thousands of years.

-APC owns subsidiary businesses involved with government & commercial contracting in transportation & logistics, environmental consultation services & remediation and commercial & institutional construction.
+APC owns subsidiary businesses involved with government & commercial contracting in transportation & logistics, environmental consultation services & remediation and commercial & institutional construction, and electrical services.